microsoft/autogen/website/docs/Use-Cases/agent_chat.md

 )
 ```

 After the initialization step, the conversation could proceed automatically.
-Find a visual illustration of how the user_proxy and assistant collaboratively solve the above task autonmously below:
+Find a visual illustration of how the user_proxy and assistant collaboratively solve the above task autonomously below:
 ![Agent Chat Example](images/agent_example.png)

 1. The assistant receives a message from the user_proxy, which contains the task description.